 I did lose the little white button plunger that sits in the clutch switch...
 I should have plenty of spares to pluck from though.
 I got it bolted in with the top bolt and as much as it was nice to see the pedals removed, it was even nicer seeing some pedals back in here!
 To finish bolting this in will require painting the engine bay first but I will also go ahead and throw the accelerator pedal back in here soon shortly too

 When my bandfile belts came in I just had to play with that a bit.
-Engine removed so I could gain access to everything and to get ready to finalized the subframe
+Engine removed so I could gain access to everything

-Then I got to work with the bandfile.
 Never used one of these before but it's pretty similar to a lot of abrasive tools I've used on my rotary tool... just, way better at it's job.
 Here's an example of one bracket, you can see part of the remnants were left behind.
 One thing I do know is the goal is to work the high area down, instead of working away the underlying material

 Then it gets just a little primer for rust protection, but all these areas will eventually be sanded back down before final paint

 Another before and after example of an area below.
-I am not an expert at this process
+I am not an expert at this process but learning quickly as I go

 A couple other brackets were cut to be marked off, I was comparing to the Z3 I drove in with to know which I could cut and which I needed.
-I am not shaving the bay, just removing brackets for the 6 cylinder engine's intake as well as the washer reservoir on the opposite side.
+I am not fully shaving the bay, just removing brackets for the 6 cylinder engine's intake as well as the washer reservoir on the opposite side.
 So the studs for ground cables and for cable routing I am keeping

 At the end of the day the car looked about like this...